ROBelgium/msnoise-db/README.md

 This is a Python-based command-line interface (CLI) tool for managing a portable postgresql server for MSNoise.

-The tool allows you to download, extract, install, start, stop, create, and drop databases using MariaDB.
+The tool allows you to install, start, stop, create, and drop databases.

 [![Github Action Status](https://github.com/ROBelgium/msnoise-db/actions/workflows/test_linux.yml/badge.svg)](https://github.com/ROBelgium/msnoise-db/actions)